 With the info provided, a newspost will created at MSXdev.org homepage and the group or individuals that owe the project are explicitly accepting the rules.
 These include the following:

 - You are responsible of the maintenance and updating of your own contest entry thread at the official MSXdev site.
 Use the comment section to keep people updated about your work.

 - Only the game version available at MSXdev.org is the one valid for the contest.
 Remember to send updates to the organization so they can be uploaded to the site and to make it available to the public.
 You can, of course, provide an external download link to the finished game and instructions before the end of the deadline, but don’t forget to keep your project updated on the game entry at MSXdev.org at the same time.

 - Follow the technical requirements and participation rules as described in this document.

-- State in the instructions the freeware status of any game participating in MSXdev contest.
+- Important: State in the instructions or in attached text file the freeware status of any game participating in MSXdev contest.
 Any freeware license can be used, as long as the full game can be freely obtained by the users.
 Publishing the source code of the games is not mandatory, but is strongly encouraged.

 - It is allowed to redistribute or sell the game, either in digital or physical format, as long as a free download link is always granted.

 - All participants will accept the final result.